NFT-com/indexer/cmd/action-worker/README.md

 # Action Worker

-Action Workers get invoked with new action jobs to perform different type of tasks.
+Action Workers are invoked with new action jobs to perform different types of tasks.

 ## Usage